macqueen01/tlob_btc_usdt/README.md

 ---

-**Note**: This project processes financial market data from CoinAPI for research and analysis purposes.
+**⚠️ DISCLAIMER**: This is an **experimental project for personal use only**.
+The codebase is unstable and subject to breaking changes.
+This project processes financial market data from CoinAPI for research and analysis purposes.
 Ensure compliance with CoinAPI's terms of service and relevant data usage agreements.
+Use at your own risk.

+## 🔬 Project Roadmap

+This repository serves as the foundation for a broader TLOB (Time-series Limit Order Book) ecosystem:

+### Current Implementation (TypeScript/Go Hybrid)
+- **Phase 1**: TypeScript-based order book processing with Go integration
+- **Status**: Experimental, personal use only
+- **Stability**: Unstable, breaking changes expected

+### Planned Extensions
+- **Phase 2**: **Python Implementation** - Complete TLOB processing suite in Python
+- **Phase 3**: **Full Go Migration** - Port data processing components entirely to Go for maximum performance
+- **Phase 4**: Multi-language ecosystem with language-specific optimizations